-2.B.301.
+- 2.B.301.
 The Commission established a measurement procedure based on units for misdemeanor and gross misdemeanor sentences, which are totaled and then converted to a point value.
 The purpose of this procedure is to provide different weightings for convictions of felonies, gross misdemeanors, and misdemeanors.
 Under this procedure, misdemeanors and gross misdemeanors are assigned one unit.
-An offender must have a total of four units to receive one point in the criminal history score, thus an offender with three units is assigned no point value.
+An offender must have a total of four units to receive one point in the criminal history score, thus an offender with three units is assigned no point value. - 2.B.302.

-2.B.302.
 The Commission decided to reduce the weight of prior gross misdemeanors (other than DWI-related offenses) to create a more proportional weighting scheme for prior felonies at Severity Level 1 and Severity Level 2 which receive a weight of 1/2 point each.
-The Commission believes that a weighting scheme that sets the same weight for both misdemeanors and gross misdemeanors is more consistent and equitable.
+The Commission believes that a weighting scheme that sets the same weight for both misdemeanors and gross misdemeanors is more consistent and equitable. - 2.B.303.

-2.B.303.
 The Commission placed a limit of one point on the consideration of misdemeanors or gross misdemeanors in the criminal history score.
 This was done because, with no limit on point accrual, offenders with lengthy, but relatively minor, misdemeanor records could accrue high criminal history scores and thus be subject to inappropriately severe sentences upon their first felony conviction.
 The Commission limited consideration of misdemeanors to particularly relevant misdemeanors under existing state statute.
 Offenders whose criminal record includes at least four prior sentences for misdemeanors on the targeted misdemeanor list provided in Minn.
 Stat. § 299C.10, subd.
 1(e), non-traffic gross misdemeanors, gross misdemeanor reckless driving, and gross misdemeanor driving while impaired or refusal to submit to a chemical test are considered more culpable and are given an additional criminal history point.

 2.B.304.
 The Commission believes that offenders whose current conviction is for criminal vehicular homicide or operation or first-degree (felony) driving while impaired, and who have prior violations under Minn.
 Stat. §§ 169A.20, 169A.31, 169.121, 169.1211, 169.129, 360.0752, 609.2112, 609.2113, or 609.2114 are also more culpable, and for these offenders there is no limit to the total number of misdemeanor points included in the criminal history score due to DWI or criminal vehicular homicide or operation (CVO) violations.
 To determine the total number of misdemeanor points under these circumstances, first add together any non DWI/CVO misdemeanor units.
 If there are less than four units, add in any DWI/CVO units.
 Four or more units would equal one point.
 Only DWI/CVO units can be used in calculating additional points.
 Each set of four DWI/CVO units would equal an additional point.
 For example, if an offender had two theft units and six DWI/CVO units, the theft would be added to the two DWI/CVO units to equal one point.
 The remaining four DWI/CVO units would equal a second point.
 In a second example, if an offender had six theft units and six DWI/CVO units, the first four theft units would equal one point.
 Four of the DWI/CVO units would equal a second point.
-The remaining two theft units could not be added to the remaining two DWI/CVO units would equal a second point.
-The remaining two theft units could not be added to the remaining two theft units could not be added to the remaining two theft units could not be added to the remaining two theft units could not be added to the remaining two theft units could not be added to the remaining two theft units could not be added to the remaining two theft units could not be added to the remaining two theft units could not be added to the remaining two theft units could not be added to the remaining two theft units could not be added to the remaining two theft units could not be added to the remaining two theft units could not be added to the remaining two theft units
+The remaining two theft units could not be added to the remaining two DWI/CVO units for a third point.
+The total misdemeanor score would be two.